Harshil-Anuwadia/ubuntu-hyprland-setup/README.md

-# 🎮 The Ultimate Guide to Installing Hyprland Dotfiles on Ubuntu
+# 🎮 The Ultimate Guide to Install Hyprland Dotfiles on Ubuntu
 ### *AKA: How to Fool Your Friends into Thinking You’re a Tech Wizard with Superpowers*

 <div align="center">